 10. Their steaks were handed out as disaster relief food after a hurricane.

-In 1965, just a few months after Ruth Fertel took over the business, a hurricane ravaged the Gulf Coast.
-It was called Hurricane Betsy, and by the time that it was done, it would cause 81 deaths and $1.43 billion in damage.
+In 1965, just a few months after Ruth Fertel took over the business, a hurricane-ravaged the Gulf Coast.
+It was called Hurricane Betsy, and by the time it was done, it would cause 81 deaths and $1.43 billion in damage.

 Ruth’s Chris Steak House managed to escape the worst of the carnage, but the power went out, and all of the meat was doomed to spoil.
 Rather than letting it go to waste, Ruth decided to cook the steaks and hand them out in local disaster zones.
 She literally distributed them to poor, bedraggled groups who were behind police barricades.

 It was a generous move on Ruth’s part, and it also turned into a savvy marketing strategy.
 Many of the people who tasted the steaks on that day turned into regular customers.

 11. Another hurricane caused them problems 40 years later.

 In 2005, Hurricane Katrina hit New Orleans.
 You’re probably familiar with the statistics: 1,800 people died, and $125 billion in damage was done to the city.